Theatre

 Your official West End reading list contains some surprises – and strangely doesn’t contain The Book of Mormon

-We’ve had a run of fantastic film to stage adaptations landing in the West End over the past couple of years – Mean Girls, The Devil Wears Prada and Mrs. Doubtfire to name a few.
+We’ve had a run of fantastic film to stage adaptations landing in the West End over the past couple of years – Dirty Dancing, Burlesque and The Devil Wears Prada to name a few.
 But have you read the original novel The Devil Wears Prada by Lauren Weisberger?
-And did you know that everyone’s favourite nanny actually comes from a 1987 children’s book by Anne Fine called Madame Doubtfire?

 Literature and musical theatre have long had a close relationship, with some of the West End’s biggest and most enduring hits originating in classic novels and popular fiction.
-A recent exciting addition is The Curious Case Of Benjamin Button, a brand-new musical adapted from F. Scott Fitzgerald’s celebrated short story.
-We’ve rounded up 12 musicals currently playing in the West End that all have literary origins – and some of them might surprise you…
+In honour of World Book Day, we’ve rounded up 12 musicals currently playing in the West End that all have literary origins – and some of them might surprise you…

 Matilda The Musical